hmrc/tariff-classification-frontend/README.md

 Open `http://localhost:9581/manage-tariff-classifications`.

-You can also run the DIGITAL_TARIFFS profile using `sm --start DIGITAL_TARIFFS -r` and then stop this service using `sm --stop TARIFF_CLASSIFICATION_FRONTEND` before running with sbt.
+You can also run the DIGITAL_TARIFFS profile using `sm --start DIGITAL_TARIFFS -r` and then stop the Service Manager instance of this service using `sm --stop TARIFF_CLASSIFICATION_FRONTEND` before running with sbt.

 ##### Starting With Service Manager